-Philipp Kaiser and his family arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard a packet-boat under the command of Midshipman Mankensey.
+Philipp Kaiser, his wife Katharina, his mother-in-law Katharina [Scheidmantel], his brother-in-law Konrad [Scheidmantel] (age 17), and sisters (Susanna, age 20; Elisabeth, age 8) arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard a packet-boat under the command of Midshipman Mankensey.

 The Oranienbaum passenger list records that Philipp Kaiser was a farmer while the 1767 census records that he was a hosier (Strumpfwirker).

 Both documents record that Philipp Kaiser came from the German region of Isenburg.